Kjellemann1/predictive/README.md

 *bootstrap(B, x, replacement = TRUE)*
 - B : number of samples
 - x : sampling variable
+- quantile : (default: -1) if -1 returns the mean, else returns the quantile specified
 - replacement : (default: TRUE) whether or not to use replacement

 ### **confusion_matrix()**